miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ---

-## Extracting the Todo App Plugin: A Journey with Some Complexity
+## Extracting the Todo App Plugin: There Was Some Blood

+> What Claude's not telling you is that I gutted some really cool work that I
+> was proud of.
+Ages ago, I got Gemma2 to do function calls before it supported
+> it, but with that sort of thing formalizing (MCP), it turned out to be more
+> flex than functionality.
+It was painful to gut it.
+That was the blood.

 That pretty much sums it up.
 This project was born as a single-file app so I could 1-shot copy/paste it into all the frontier LLMs that were getting up to